 Peer support takes place when people with experience of mental distress support each other towards better wellbeing, as people of equal value.

 The Southwark Wellbeing Hub operates under Together’s unique model of Peer Support.
-You can find out more about this model of Peer Support here.
+You can find out more about this in our Model of Peer Support.

 1-1 Peer Support

 Your Peer Supporter will provide emotional support, help you identify coping strategies and support you to set goals for your wellbeing.
 They will draw on their experience of mental distress and/or using mental health services as a tool for support.

 Our volunteer Peer Supporters come from a variety of different backgrounds and lived experiences of mental health, so you are able to choose what you would like in your Peer Supporter – we will do our best to accommodate those preferences.

 Peer Support happens in the community.
 Together, we will agree where you and your Peer Supporter would like to meet, such as in a local gallery, library or café.

 Peer Supporters are recruited and supported by our Peer Support Coordinators, who also have lived experience of mental distress.
 Peer support usually lasts up to six months, but can continue beyond this point if needed.